Last updated on February 2nd, 2016 at 07:35 pm

 All sales carry a money back guarantee.
 You may return any item purchased for a refund of your item purchase price (less shipping and handling) within the first 30 days from date of invoice (we must receive the product no later than 30 days from date of invoice).
 After 30 days you are entitled to store credit for any exchanges against a product of equal or higher value.
 The credit you will receive will be determined based on time of ownership and current market value of the product.
 See our Buyback policies.
-Special order items, orders over $5000 and orders not placed using the Memory Selector may be subject to a 20% restocking fee.
-Special order items refer to specific brands, quantities or types of ram not normally listed at our site.
+Special order items, custom labeling work, or any other special packaging options selected cannot be returned for refund at any time.
+Orders over $5000 and orders not placed using the Memory Selector may be subject to a 20% restocking fee.
+Special order items refer to specific brands, quantities or types of ram or flash not normally listed at our site.
 Using our Memory Selector guarantees compatibility and no restocking fees.

 All USPS mail shipments will be considered lost if they have not arrived after 20 days per the USPS.
 If delivery or signature confirmations show the package is delivered you will be required to work with your local carrier to determine the package whereabouts.
 If you have purchased insurance from us we will reship all packages which have not arrived after 10 business days.
 If the second package does arrive you will have 30 days to return one of the two shipments to avoid being charged.
 Customer assumes all risk and liability if insurance option is declined.